France and Algeria

-- Alger Business France office
+- Business France Office in Algeria

 - Franco-Algerian Chamber of Commerce and Industry

 the strengthening of human resources, economic and sustainable development of the productive sector, good governance, the rule of law, the modernization of the public sector and enhanced decentralized cooperation.
 This DCP was renewed for a period of 5years (2013-2017) during the visit of the President of the French Republic.
 Training for young Algerians was a priority, and Algeria is one of the main beneficiaries of the French cooperation funding.

 Our academic cooperation seeks to support the LMD (bachelor’s, master’s, doctorate) reform, the training of professors, the creation of excellence hubs (École supérieure algérienne des affaires business school; Higher School of Technology, preparatory courses, a network of Higher Technology Teaching Institutes), and the improvement of the education and vocational training system.
 The third France-Algeria conference on higher education and research was held in Algeria in January2013.
 Teaching of and in French is also central to our action: assistance in improving initial and continuous training of French teachers in both secondary and higher education; support for doctoral students in French; support for the creation of intensive language teaching centres in 35Algerian universities.